MarkMuranov/ECE-141A-Assignment-3/README.md

 Before we can implement any fancy functionality, we first need to be able to **read/write** JSON files and **parse** the JSON syntax.

-### Reading/Writing

-Thanks to the standard library, this part should be simple.
-We can use `std::fstream`.

-**TODO**: Finish this part

-### Parsing

-Parsing any language/syntax can become complex very quickly, as you try to consider every edge-case; parsing code that consists of webs of `if` statements is common to see.
-However, we are here to tell you there is a better way!

-Using **iterators**, careful state management and separating your code based on distinct responsibilities will prove to be valuable.

-Attached below is a video that will walk you through building your own parser.
-This parser will not be 100% comprehensive, so it is your responsibility to complete the parser.

-**TODO**: Film and add a link to the video.
+Luckily for you, we provide a fully-functional JSON parser!
+We highly recommend that you take the time to familiarize yourself with the parser code.

-Even though we are specifically building a JSON parser, these same structures and patterns can be used to build a parser for **any** language/syntax.
+Even though this parser is built to parse JSON, the same design can be used to parse nearly any language!

-In fact, later in this assignment, you will be building another parser, this one for a simple command-line interface which users can use to query JSON files.
+### Using the parser

+To connect your code to the parser, your `Model` must inherit from `JSONListener` and implement the pure virtual methods.
+These listener methods will be called by the parser each time a new JSON element is parsed and must be added to the memory model.

+It is your responsibility to implement these methods correctly.
+We will go into more detail about the model in the next section.

 ## 2. The Memory Model

 Now that we can parse JSON, we need a way to represent the extracted information in memory.

-### Why do we *need* a memory model?
+### Why do we need a memory model?

 We actually don't *need* one.
-We could instead perform all the queries on the raw parsed representation.
+We could instead perform all the queries on the raw text.
 However, parsing text is slow.
-And having to parse the text each time a query is performed is wasteful, especially if the JSON has not changed.

-Creating a memory model will allow us to perform multiple complex queries on large JSON files much more quickly.
-It will also further help us separate our code into distinct responsibilities, allowing our code to be more modular, more flexible, easier to maintain and easier to use for future projects.
+It would be much faster if we can build our own representation of the JSON which the rest of our code could easily interact with!

+Hence, the memory model.

 ### How do we build our memory model?